 This allows all images to move freely between the color managed applications maintaining their tagged profiles and also into the un color managed filter applications without losing color integrity.
 Retagging the profiles to the images is automatic once they return to a color managed application.

-Images for RGB output will be automatically coverted to Adobe RGB when impoted into the output application.
+Images for RGB output will be automatically coverted to Adobe RGB when imported into the output application.
 Images for CMYK output will be converted manually in an image editor only and saved as a CMYK version before being imported into the page layout application.
 All output is handled by PDF.

 RGB Image Output Only.